-Initial agreement on an assessment score between the employee and supervisor outcome.
+• Initial disagreement on an assessment score between the employee and supervisor

+The steps contained in the two scenarios, relating to the moderation or review of performance and/or possible amendments by higher levels of management of lower level assessments, should in most cases result in a conclusive outcome.
 Non-agreement on a rating between a supervisor and employee must be resolved within 5 days.
-If it cannot be amendments by higher levels of management of lower level assessments, should in most cases result in a conclusive The steps contained in the two scenarios, relating to the moderation or review of performance and/or possible resolved and is referred to the Assessment Appeal Panel, the AAP must within 5 days take a decision on the disagreement and make a recommendation to the Departmental Moderating Committee.
+If it cannot be resolved and is referred to the Assessment Appeal Panel, the AAP must within 5 days take a decision on the disagreement and make a recommendation to the Departmental Moderating Committee.